The Bloom Ferritin Test

 Designed to provide fast results

 The Bloom Ferritin Report is available on your smartphone within a few minutes - including a personalized interpretation of the results and recommendations.
-Depending on your iron storage status, the recommendations can help optimize your diet, enrich your knowledge on iron rich food sources and provide information on iron supplementation.

 Find out in 3 steps if a Ferritin test is beneficial for you.